Exp Sovet Logo

 Image

-How to Recognize Fake Job Offers
+How to Recognize Scam Job Ads

 5. Generic phrases about career opportunities.
 Scammers often use phrases such as «dream job», «easy income», or «urgent vacancy» to create the illusion of a serious offer.